umarmohammed/umarmohammed.github.io/_posts/2018/2018-10-13-Dotnetcore-auth-with-JWT.md

 As expected, the request is authenticated and the server returns a 200 status response.

 Finally, we can also get the User's name from our controller action by using the ```User.Identity.Name``` property.
-We'll go ahead and edit our the action to return the name:
+We'll go ahead and edit the action to return the name:
 ```csharp
 // ValuesController.cs
 [Route("api/[controller]")]